Not Thinking Straight (album): Critical reception

 Howard Stump of music blog Soundtrack to mMy Day said Not Thinking Straight was: "smart, funny, and still remains honest and very real.
 And when you pair honesty and smart up so well, it can't help but be kinda sexy, too.
 Stylistically [there is] a wonderfully eclectic feeling to [Fishel's] music.
-And while he tells universal stories of love, loss and life, Matt doesn't shy away from the fact he is a gay man, using that experience to enrich the lyrics....[it's] a wonderful journey, touching on aspects of life from teen to adult.
+And while he tells universal stories of love, loss and life, Matt doesn't shy away from the fact he is a gay man, using that experience to enrich the lyrics....[it is] a wonderful journey, touching on aspects of life from teen to adult.
 The album touches my heart in so many ways, at times making me smile, or give a sigh, or even drop a tear or two.
 It speaks to our shared histories of love, hurt, and confusion, all part of growing up."
 Music journalist and broadcaster JD Doyle of Queer Music Heritage said of Not Thinking Straight: "I just love the new Matt Fishel CD!
 I've been calling his music 'Political Power Pop'...it's music that never even thought about being in the closet."